-Total energy delivered has been sourced from the Finance Gross Margin report and includes accruals.
-The Finance report takes into account the invoice data that is still outstanding through the accrual process.
+Total energy delivered, including accruals, has been sourced from PEACE billing system using Cognos, and agrees to the Finance Gross Margin report and associated workbooks.
+The Finance Gross Margin report takes into account the invoice data that is still outstanding through the accrual process.

-Table 3.4.1 shows total energy delivered as reported in the Finance Gross Margin report and includes accruals.
-Data for the 2017-18 year has not been audited.
+Table 3.4.1 shows total energy delivered as reported in the Finance Gross Margin report and associated workbooks.
+Data for the 2018-19 year has not been audited.

-The Finance Gross Margin report including Accruals is provided by Finance as part of the end of year Board report and is subject to statutory audit.
+The Finance Gross Margin report, including accruals, is provided by Finance as part of the end of year Board report and is subject to statutory audit.

-Variable Code Variable Tariffs included DOPED01 Total energy delivered Sum of single and ToU consumption for all tariffs
+Variable Code Variable Tariffs included DOPED01 Total energy delivered Sum of single and ToU kWh consumption from all tariffs

-The accrual process is an estimate of outstanding invoices for the period, however this is as provided to the Board and audited so is considered reliable.
+The amounts reported includes accruals for unbilled amounts for the period, however this is as provided to the Board and audited so is considered reliable.